The longer you breastfeed the better for you and your baby, but there will eventually come a time when you want to stop. Here are some tips to help.

-How to stop breastfeeding babies
+How to stop breastfeeding your baby

 Over time your baby will stop looking to be breastfed if you gradually increase the gaps between feeds by offering your baby a drink from a cup or a bottle instead, or a snack if they’re eating solid foods.
-It’s important not to stop breastfeeding suddenly as that can lead to engorgement and mastitis.
+It’s important not to stop breastfeeding suddenly as this can lead to engorgement and mastitis.

-If your baby is under 1 when you decide to stop you’ll need to give them formula but 1 year olds+ can have cows’ milk.
+If your baby is under 1 when you decide to stop you’ll need to give them formula but 1 year olds+ can have cow's milk.

 How to stop breastfeeding toddlers